If you’re like most conscious consumers, you read the food labels of products before putting them in your cart.

 - Increased coronary heart disease events (myocardial infarction)

-Although studies on trans fats and diabetes are mostly inconclusive in humans, there’s reason to believe that further investigation may uncover some issues.
+Although studies on trans fats and type 2 diabetes are mostly inconclusive in humans, there’s reason to believe that further investigation may uncover some issues.

-For instance, the WHO review noted that trans fat consumption may worsen insulin sensitivity in those that are already predisposed[*].
+For instance, the WHO review noted that trans fat consumption may worsen insulin sensitivity in those who are already predisposed[*].

-In addition, when researchers gave monkeys trans fats, they experienced increased insulin resistance, weight gain, and impaired glucose disposal[*].
+Also, when researchers gave monkeys trans fats, the monkeys experienced increased insulin resistance, weight gain, and impaired glucose disposal[*].

 Similar results are also seen in rats fed a diet containing trans fats[*].

 Inflammation is at the root of many chronic diseases in the West.
-The disharmony it can cause in your body can lead to issues in almost every system from neurological to immune.
+The disharmony it causes in your body can lead to issues in almost every system from neurological to immune.